MSAspores/MSAspores.github.io/_pages/about.md

 ---
 layout: page
 hero_height: is-fullwidth
-title:
+title: SPORES
 permalink: /about/

 ---

-**SPORES (Society Prioritizes Our Recruitment of Every Scholar)** aims to attract undergraduate students from underrepresented and underserved communities (**mentees**) to attend the annual [Mycological Society of America](https://msafungi.org/) meeting and become MSA members.
+**S.P.O.R.E.S.
+(Society Prioritizes Our Recruitment of Every Scholar)** aims to attract undergraduate students from underrepresented and underserved communities (**mentees**) to attend the annual [Mycological Society of America](https://msafungi.org/) meeting and become MSA members.
 We will recruit established MSA members to act as **mentors** (PhD candidates, or mycologists with PhDs) to introduce and guide mentees at the MSA annual meeting, facilitating friendly and productive experiences with the goal of leading to long-term MSA membership and participation.

 ## Mission